ipetkov/crane/docs/API.md

 * `buildPhaseCargoCommand`: A command to run during the derivation's build phase.
 Pre and post build hooks will automatically be run.
   - Default value: `"${cargoCheckCommand} ${cargoExtraArgs}\n${cargoBuildCommand} ${cargoExtraArgs}"`
+* `cargoArtifacts`: A path (or derivation) which contains an existing cargo `target` directory, which will be reused at the start of the derivation.
+  Useful for caching incremental cargo builds.
+  - Default value: `null` since this is our entry point for generating cargo artifacts.
 * `cargoBuildCommand`: A cargo (build) invocation to run during the derivation's build phase
   - Default value: `"cargo build --profile release"`